 10. Medical Billing and Coding

 Many health care providers are outsourcing some business functions, such as medical coding.
 If you’re a certified medical coder, why not start your own medical billing and coding business?
-It’s something that you can do from home so your overhead costs will be minimal, and it’s a growing market with plenty of opportunities due to the pandemic.
-The medical coding market in the US is predicted to grow 8% per year and pass $30 billion in revenue by 2028.
+It’s something that you can do from home so your overhead costs will be minimal, and it’s a growing market with plenty of opportunities.
+The U.S. medical coding market was valued at $18.4 billion in 2022 and is expected to grow from $20.17 billion in 2023 to $41.99 billion by 2031.

 So, if you are ready to get started, make sure you have the required certifications to operate a medical billing and coding business.
 A medical coder translates reports of a patient’s visit into payment codes, which are then used as the basis for the medical bill or insurance claim.
 It’s important to abide by national standards to protect patient information and other regulations.
 With proper training and hard work, you can make your medical billing and coding business successful.